allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Blue triangle indicates multiple commitments are scheduled on that day and one needs to be identified as the primary commitment.

     1. Click on the person/date block to open the Commitments dialog.

     2. Click on the person’s name to see that person’s commitments that day.

-NOTE.
+        !!!
+NOTE
             The red X in the Conflict column simply means the Reviewed checkbox is not checked.
 It does not mean there is or is not a conflict.

     3. In the Display column, pick the main commitment for the day.
 This one shows on the calendar and is the one that counts in the totals below.

     4. In the Reviewed column, check the box and click OK.

     5. Notice in the person/date block, the main commitment is displayed and the blue triangle is gone \(indicating you’ve reviewed this block\).

 2. Red Triangle indicates conflicting commitments.

     1. Click on the person/date block to open the Commitments dialog.

     2. Click on the person’s name to see that person’s commitments that day.

     3. Edit the commitments to eliminate the conflict or accept the conflict.

 Check for undermanned shifts